matthew-gill/ObjectOrientedDocker/README.md

-# ObjectOrientedDocker
+# ObjectOrientedDocker 🐳
-Create Dockerfiles using PHP - a HORRENDOUS, hacky project which should not be used by anyone!
+Create Dockerfiles using PHP including Multistage.
+Allows for inheritance between other dockerfiles.

 # Use it
 ```